desmondstular/personal-website/README.md

 # Personal Website
-This is my personal website which is a web app like Linux terminal.
-It is currently still in progress.
+This is my personal website, which includes a web-based, bash-like terminal.
+It's currently a work in progress and will eventually feature a file directory and a set of basic Unix-like commands.
+The goal is to create an interactive terminal experience directly in the web browser, similar to a Linux shell.

 ## How To Access
 To use this web application, clone the github repository to your local machine.
 After it is cloned, make sure you have node.js installed on your machine.
 If so, open a terminal within the project's root directory and run the following command: